cloud-elements/devportal/docs/elements/sapanywhere/sapanywhere-create-instance.md

 ## Create Instance

-Salesforce is a Customer Success Platform.
-When you provision an instance, your app will have access to the different functionality offered by the Salesforce platform.
+When you provision an instance, your app will have access to the different functionality offered by the SAP Anywhere platform.

-Optionally, you may provision an instance to specific features like Marketing Cloud, Service Cloud and Salesforce Documents.
-Below are examples of each method.

 ### Step 1.
 Get Elements OAuth Information